PF

 Instructions

-2. 2Finely dice the onion and place it in the bottom of the rice cooker along with the frozen peas (I did not thaw my peas).
-Add the uncooked rice, minced garlic, and grated ginger.
-Stir these ingredients together.
+2. 2Finely dice the onion and add it to the rice cooker along with the frozen peas (no thawing needed), uncooked rice, minced garlic, and grated ginger; stir to combine.

 Nutrition — Per Serving